If you work as a software engineer (or want to work as a software engineer), receiving feedback will be part of your job.

 Positive feedback is that type of feedback that makes you smile as soon as you hear it.
 It makes you feel great, accomplished and proud of yourself.

-Instead, constructive feedback may unintentionally touch your feelings, which may inadvertently impact your emotions depending on how the person delivers the input.
+Constructive feedback may unintentionally touch your feelings, inadvertently impacting your emotions depending on how the person delivers the input.

-Depending on your self-awareness, this type of feedback can make you feel disappointed.
+Depending on your self-awareness, this type of feedback can disappoint you.

 1. Separate yourself from your job

-Separating yourself from your job helps with receiving and absorbing feedback elegantly.
+Separating yourself from your job helps with receiving and absorbing feedback.

-Engineers often need to code hours beyond our job to become more valuable.
-We need to code at work.
-We need to code outside of work, and we need to have code-related hobbies.
-Our identity should be an all-around code.
+Engineers often need to code hours outside work to become more valuable.
+There is this belief that you must code and have code-related hobbies outside of work.
+Your identity should be an all-around code.

-Assuming the person giving you feedback does so respectfully, and with good intentions, the feedback we receive at work is not about us.
-It is about the work we do and the code we write.
+Assuming the person giving you feedback does so respectfully, and with good intentions, the feedback you receive at work is not about you.
+It is about the work you do and the code you write.

 2. Avoid taking feedback personally